anupamahalder/TypeScript-Learning/README.md

 # TypeScript:
+## What TypeScript does?
+1. Static Checking
+2. Analyze the code as we type.

+## What is TypeScript?
+1. It is a development tool.
+Your project still runs JS

 ### NOTE:
 1. All files will be inside dist folder as .js and inside src folder there will be .ts